vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

        * Specify the number of worker nodes to provision.
        * Select the instance type.

-1. Click **CREATE CLUSTER** to start provisioning your workload cluster.
+1. Click **Create Cluster** to start provisioning your workload cluster.

     ![Start cluster provisioning](img/tko-on-vsphere/80-workload-cluster-7.png)

 2. You can monitor the workload cluster creation from the Tanzu Mission Control console.
     ![cluster creation status](img/tko-on-vsphere/81-workload-cluster-8.png)

- Cluster creation roughly takes 15-20 minutes to complete.
+ Cluster creation takes approximately 15-20 minutes to complete.
 3. After the cluster deployment completes, ensure that agent and extensions health shows green.

     ![agent and extensions health status](img/tko-on-vsphere/82-workload-cluster-9.png)